noi-techpark/odh-docs/source/howto/tourism/alpinebits.rst

 howto.

-.. note:: Alternative command line programs like :command:`wget` can be used as well, simply adapt the parameters described in the remainder of this section.
+.. note:: Alternative command line programs like :command:`wget` can be used as well: simply adapt the parameters described in the remainder of this section.

 The first important thing to mention is that requests to this endpoint